 Can my family visit me at camp?

 For security reasons, visitors are not permitted during camp sessions.
 Our Open Houses, Meet the Staff Nights, and incoming and outgoing days are designed to give parents the opportunity to see camp.
 In an emergency, please call the camp director.
 Visits and calls while camp is in session can be disruptive and cause homesickness and disappointment among girls whose family adults do not visit or call.

 How do I get to and from camp?

 Transportation is included in the cost of day camp.
-Bus stop location details are included in the 2014 Summer Camp Guide and online.
+Bus stop location details are included in the 2015 Summer Camp Guide (coming soon) and online.
 Bus service to resident camps will run from Boston, Braintree and Burlington for $50 each way.
 Cancellation of bus registration must be given seven days prior to the pickup date to receive a refund of bus fees.
 Buses may be cancelled by GSEM due to insufficient enrollment.

 How is the staff selected?

 Our camp staff are selected for their interest and ability to work with young people, to teach and share skills, willingness to be part of a team, and commitment to the values of honesty, respect, caring and responsibility.
 All staff are at least 18 years of age or are high school graduates.
 Criminal background and sexual offender checks (C.O.R.I. and S.O.R.I.) are conducted on all camp staff.
 To comply with the Massachusetts Department of Public Health and to be licensed by the local board of health, we inform you that you have the right to request proof of background checks, camp health care policies, discipline policies, as well as policies for filing grievances.

 All staff attend pre-camp orientation where they learn or review camping skills, risk management and safety procedures, Girl Scout program, human relations, and communication skills.
 Many of the staff return each year and travel from all around the world to join us.